gutoetz/Full-Stack-Test/README.md

 # Search Engine App

 This is a search engine application that allows users to search for products using Buscape API.
 The app provides filtering options based on product category and keyword search.
+Also the app is deployed on xxxx and it was built to a test of Full Stack

 ## Features